Living the Writer's Life: Amanda Cowart

 The straw that broke the camel’s back was getting my annual raise letter — a whopping 58 cents an hour!

 That was it for me.
 In July of 2017, I started googling ways to make money as a writer and saw an ad for Barefoot Writer: “Can you write a letter like this one?”
-I quickly bought the Six-Figure Copywriting course from AWAI, put in my notice at work, and got started.
+I quickly bought AWAI's copywriting course - Six-Figure Copywriting, put in my notice at work, and got started.

 At the end of January 2018, about six months after I’d decided to quit teaching and pursue copywriting, I got a phone call from my former school with a job offer.
 Within a week, I was back on campus working as the school’s fundraising copywriter — an absolute dream!